Options if your landlord won’t deal with hazards in your rented home.

-A hazard is a problem that could harm the health or safety of someone living in your home.
-Homes should be free of serious risks.
+A hazard means there is a risk to the health and safety of someone living in or visiting your home.

 Common hazards include:

 - damp and mould

 - infestations of rats, mice and other pests